John is a recently retired academic with a background in psychology and philosophy.

 To follow him along this long tortuous itinerary calls for singular determination.

 But it may well be worth the effort, for there is something profoundly compelling at the core of his thought.
 Even those who disagree with his ideas are impressed by the cogency of his arguments.
-Although I can by no means claim a profound knowledge of his oeuvre and of its critics’ rebuttals, I am not aware of any decisive refutation of his ‘big idea’, arrived at strictly on the basis of relentlessly logical analyses.
+I am not aware of any decisive refutation of his ‘big idea’, arrived at strictly on the basis of relentlessly logical analyses.

 In view of the fact that his thinking points in a direction far more desirable and hopeful than the grim nihilistic orientation of most modern thought, this is reason enough to be grateful.